michalizn/Digital-electronics-2./Labs/03-gpio/README.md

-# Lab 3: YOUR_FIRSTNAME FAMILYNAME
+# Lab 3: Michal Baranek

 Link to your `Digital-electronics-2` GitHub repository: